cisco-ie/embrace-graph-database/README.md

 Learn about graph databases like ArangoDB and the powerful capabilities they provide.
 Apply them with IoT concepts and create useful visualizations and powerful queries to accomplish what is typically complex or computationally expensive with other domains of databases.

 **Note**: This repository should not be taken as best practice example for code development or structure, but as an example PoC.
+This is not an official product of Cisco.

 * [Objectives](#objectives)
 * [Prerequisites](#prerequisites)